Shamim630/Competitive-Programming-Sublime-Setup/README.md

         C:\msys64\mingw64\bin

-    or If you are using a 32 bit operating system, then go to `mingw32 > bin` folder from `C:\` directory and copy the path or copy the path from below:
+    ⚠️ If you are using a 32 bit operating system, then go to `mingw32 > bin` folder from `C:\` directory and copy the path or copy the path from below:

         C:\msys64\mingw32\bin

 1. Click on `Path`, click `Edit`, add a   `new` path and Paste coppied directory here.
 Click `OK`.

-# Check the Install
+## Check the Install
 Open the terminal / PowerShell / CMD and apply the commands serially:

 1. check for the `GCC` version: